American With No Medical Training Ran Center For Malnourished Ugandan Kids. 105 Died

 Funded by money raised through church circles back home, Bach rented a large house in one of Jinja's poorer districts, called Masese, and began testing out options, including starting a program to serve a free hot meal to neighborhood children.
 Twice a week about 1,000 of them would line up by Bach's house to receive a bowl of food.
 Bach named her charity "Serving His Children."

 According to Bach, word of her feeding program spread through Jinja.
-In the fall of 2009, she says she got a call from a staffer at the local children's hospital asking if she could help out with several severely malnourished children.
+In the fall of 2009, she says, she got a call from a staffer at the local children's hospital asking if she could help out with several severely malnourished children.

 Bach says the staffer told her that from a medical standpoint, these kids had been stabilized.
 They just needed to be fed back to health.
 Could Bach take them in?